Saurabhshukla999/Saurabhshukla999/README.md

 🛠️ Featured Projects

- ServEase - A Web Platform for Discovering and Booking Verified Local Services in Real-Time — A local service finder platform that connects users with nearby verified service providers through an easy-to-use interface.
+ SmartServe - A Web Platform for Discovering and Booking Verified Local Services in Real-Time — A local service finder platform that connects users with nearby verified service providers through an easy-to-use interface.
  TickNoteDo
  — an all-in-one productivity web app that seamlessly combines a to-do list, notes, and a focus timer URl Shortner
- — a fast and efficient URL shortener that converts long links into sleek, shareable URLs
+ — a fast and efficient URL shortener that converts long links into sleek, shareable URLs Shareboard
+  — A simple platform for writng post and reading public posts

 ---